crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 [I called the second version what it was: phony](/assets/receipts/2026-05-13-production-experience-maintainer-second-correction.png).
 [The author then hid responses](/assets/receipts/2026-05-13-production-experience-responses-hidden.png) while keeping the article up.

-I reported the article to Medium and contacted the publication with the fabricated APIs, the author's admission, and the hidden corrections.
+I reported the article to Medium and contacted the publication that promoted it with the fabricated APIs, the author's admission, and the hidden corrections.
 To their credit, the editor replied quickly, apologized, and removed it from the publication.
 But only the author can take down the original Medium article, so the piece remained available without the maintainer corrections visible next to it.

-## Do the work
+## Do Not Counterfeit Experience

 Please do write about your favourite software.
 Critique it too.
 Tell us maintainers where the API is wrong, the docs are bad, the abstraction leaks.
 Preferably in an issue so we can actually see it.
 That feedback is gold.

-Do not counterfeit experience.
+But do not counterfeit experience.
 If you're using The Four Magic Words in Tech, the bar is even higher.

 And if you run a technical publication, please at least check the first example.